Are you thinking about buying an air purifier but not sure if it’s worth the investment?

 - Air purifiers with a HEPA filter are effective at remove 99.97% of particles down to 0.3 microns.
-This includes bacteria, mold spores, pet dander, dust, and more.
+This is what makes a HEPA filter the best air filter for mold, bacteria, pet dander, dust, and more.

 - Air purifiers are good for all people regardless if they have a respiratory condition or not.
 Everyone can benefit from breathing cleaner, fresher air.

 - Air purifiers are not 1necessary but studies show that many homes contain highly polluted air.
 Most air pollution is invisible and an air purifier can eliminate these particles so they don’t end up inside your lungs.

 - An air purifier is a great long-term solution for controlling and improving your indoor contaminant levels.